google/libphonenumber/README.md

 System.out.println(geocoder.getDescriptionForNumber(swissNumberProto, Locale.ITALIAN));
 ```

-## Mapping Phone Numbers to carriers
+## Mapping Phone Numbers to original carriers

+Caveat: We do not provide data about the current carrier of a phone number, only
+the original carrier who is assigned the corresponding range.
+Read about [number
+portability](FAQ.md#what-is-mobile-number-portability).

 ```java
 PhoneNumber swissMobileNumber =